tabaddor/av-swe-guide/README.md

 - **OTA Software Update:** Distributing new software over an encrypted network.
 Tesla does this with their vehicle fleets.
 - **ADAS:** Advanced Driver Assistance Systems.
 Electronic systems that help the vehicle driver while driving or during parking.
 - **Connected Vehicle:** A car that can communicate with other systems outside of the car.
 Most cars are connected these days in some shape or form.
+- **Datasets:** Collection of data to use in the development and testing of autonomous sytems (example: traffic data, weather data, pedestrian data, etc)
 [A complete gloassary of Automated Vehicle Terms](http://www.cts.virginia.edu/wp-content/uploads/2018/03/Glossary-of-CAV-Terms-Ver1.0-03052018-1.pdf)